PluralKit/PluralKit/docs/content/api/reference.md

 ## Rate Limiting

 By default, there is a per-IP limit of 2 requests per second across the API.
-If you exceed this limit, you will get a 429 response code with a [rate limit error](#) body .....
+If you exceed this limit, you will get a 429 response code and will have to try again later.

-todo: this isn't implemented yet.

 ## Community API Libraries